delphian/vagrant-drupal-7/README.md

 ==============

 Drupal specific vagrant configured virtual box.
 The single command line installation script will take care of everything, and when finished http://local.drupal.org should be accessable for review.
+This repo makes use of the submodule [Vagrant](https://github.com/delphian/vagrant) which contains all the actual vagrant configuration and puppet scripts.

 Installation script will: